 On my way to meet Olafur Eliasson, I walk through a large part of Berlin.
 It is a cold but sunny day.
 I hope this is a good omen.
 For a while now, the artist has been interested in the influence of weather on the relationships between people.
-We talk at a library in the heart of the Olafur Eliasson Studio that employs more than 130 people, at a table under a lamp designed by the artist himself.
+We talk at a library in the heart of the Olafur Eliasson Studio, which employs more than 130 people, at a table under a lamp designed by the artist himself.

 Jan Pelczar: Does the Olafur Eliasson Studio resemble the studios of other artists, or rather a science lab?